To open this example of visualizing a CURATOR-artists network in a new browser window click on the image or here.

 A curator might work for one specific or different exhibition places, or for different exhibition projects.
 Her or his source is always the network of artists their work is based on.

-list LANDSCAPE – Different from a simple list of names artist-info ‘Visualizing Art Networks’ transforms this list into to a landscape of clusters showing groups of artists connected among each other through exhibitions they had at many exhibition places and showing the curator’s preferences.
+LANDSCAPE – Different from a simple list of names artist-info ‘Visualizing Art Networks’ transforms this list into to a landscape of clusters showing groups of artists connected among each other through exhibitions they had at many exhibition places and showing the curator’s preferences.

-list CURATOR’S PROFILE – The artists building these clusters and sub-clusters reveal this curator’s choice and favorites.
+CURATOR’S PROFILE – The artists building these clusters and sub-clusters reveal this curator’s choice and favorites.
 They help to find out more about the curator’s profile as well as to further develop it.

-list NEIGHBORHOOD – The different clusters make it possible to see how artists with their work might have something in common which led to such a group.
+NEIGHBORHOOD – The different clusters make it possible to see how artists with their work might have something in common which led to such a group.
 This helps to identify a single artist’s profile as well as a specific aspect in their work which units them.

-list GET INSPIRED – Showing the other artists in the neighborhood and the way they are connected to the CENTER is an important source for possible new exhibitions.
+GET INSPIRED – Showing the other artists in the neighborhood and the way they are connected to the CENTER is an important source for possible new exhibitions.

 Second important information for new associations are the artists selected by artist-info’s propagation algorithm and displayed as single points around the basic network image.